Takaya-Yamazato/IEICE-CS-edit/src/pages/news/2020-12-4-why-should-we-write-a-paper.md

 templateKey: blog-post
 title: Why should we write papers
 date: 2020-12-4T13:00:10.000Z
-description: The editor-in-chief, Prof. Yamazato (2020-2021), will talk about why we write journal paper.
+description: The Editorial Board Chair, Prof. Yamazato (2020-2021), will talk about why we write journal paper.
 This presentation is a part of opening remark of specail session by the editorial board at the first Communication Society falg-ship conference, ICETC.